s915/DBnomics.jl/README.md

 2. using the functions `readlines` and `download` if you have problem with `HTTP.get`.

 ### Configure **curl** to use a specific and authorized proxy
-In **DBnomics**, by default the function `HTTP.get` or `HTTP.post` is used to fetch the data.
+In **DBnomics.jl**, by default the function `HTTP.get` or `HTTP.post` are used to fetch the data.
 If a specific proxy must be used, it is possible to define it permanently with the package global variable `curl_config` or on the fly through the argument `curl_config`.
-In that way the object is passed to the keyword arguments of the `HTTP.get` or `HTTP.post` function.
+In that way the object is passed to the keyword arguments of the function `HTTP.get` or `HTTP.post`.
 To see the available parameters, visit the website <a href="https://curl.haxx.se/libcurl/c/curl_easy_setopt.html" target="_blank">https://curl.haxx.se/libcurl/c/curl_easy_setopt.html</a>.
 Once they are chosen, you define the curl object as follows :
 ```julia
 h = Dict(:proxy => "http://<proxy>:<port>");
 ```

-Regarding the functioning of **HTTP.jl**, you might need to modify another option to change the db/editor.nomics.world url from *https://* to *http://* (see https://github.com/JuliaWeb/HTTP.jl/pull/390) :
+Regarding the functioning of **HTTP.jl**, you might need to modify another option to change the *db/editor.nomics.world* url from *https://* to *http://* (see https://github.com/JuliaWeb/HTTP.jl/pull/390) :
 ```julia
 DBnomics.options("secure", false);
 ```